qguv/loadaverage/README.md

     cd ..
     rm -rf loadaverage-git

-If that doesn't work, try the same thing using `sudo python3 setup.py install` or your preferred method for privelaged access.
+If that doesn't work, try the same thing as root.